What Does a Lotus Flower Mean and Symbolise?

 A yellow Lotus bloom has the sacred meaning of being highly spiritual and above all material things.

-What is the Cultural Significance of a Lotus Flower?
+What is the Cultural Significance of Lotus Flowers?

-The cultural impact of Nelumbo flowers is not only limited to India.
-Its divinity also transcends in many cultures such as those in China and Japan.
-In ancient Chinese culture, the Lotus symbolizes the season of Summer and the fruitfulness it brings.
+Many cultures have a high regard for the beautiful lotus flower.
+Its divinity also transcends in Eastern cultures such as those in China and Japan.
+In ancient Chinese culture, the lotus symbolizes the season of Summer and the fruitfulness it brings.

 The flowers are portrayed as motifs in many traditional paintings, architecture, and embroidery.
-When held as a sacred symbol during rituals or celebrations, the flowers are entwined with ribbons and fillets representing a halo.
+It was considered sacred during rituals or celebrations, the flowers are entwined with ribbons and filets representing a halo.

-For the ayurvedic healing ceremonies in India, petals of fresh Lotus blossoms are sprinkled into water bowls and drunken.
+For the Ayurvedic healing ceremonies in India, petals are sprinkled into water bowls and drunk.
 This was a traditional sacred practice of anointing the various parts of the human body.

-What is the Biblical Meaning of a Lotus Bloom?
+What is the Biblical Meaning of Lotus Flowers?

-The religious meaning of a Lotus isn’t confined to the readings of the Holy Bible.
-In fact, this flower is also mentioned in other sacred texts of Hinduism and Buddhism.
+The religious meaning of a lotus isn’t confined to the readings of the Holy Bible.
+In fact, this flower is also mentioned in other sacred texts of Buddhism and Hinduism.

-What is the Spiritual Influence of a Lotus Floret?
+What is the Spiritual Meaning of Lotus Flowers?

 A Nelumbo blossom may also help in embodying desirable traits.
 These flowers assist in the embodiment of humility, deepening spiritual understanding, and encouraging public service.

-What are the Folktales Associated with a Lotus Blossom?
+What are the Folktales Associated with Lotus Flowers?

-In an ancient Egyptian myth, it was believed that the god Horus arose from the blooming of a Nelumbo blossom.
-This was a representation of godly immortality and eternal youth.
-Many have to say that this also was a portrayal of the resurrection – sinking down below at night only to rise again with beauty at dawn.
+In an ancient Egyptian myth, it was believed that the god Horus arose from a blooming lotus and represented immortality and eternal youth.
+Many say that this was also symbolic of a resurrection.

 What does a Lotus Floral Tattoo Symbolize?